theopin/tp/docs/UserGuide.md

 </p>

 The anatomy of the command is broken down to color coded sections in the picture.
 These elements are all that are all used to execute the command and are elaborated below:
 * **Command identifier**: Every command needs one.
 It isused to exactly what type of command needs to be run.
-Above `/add` is the command identifier for adding cheatsheets
+In the commmand above, `/add` is the command identifier for adding cheatsheets
 * **Flag**: Akin to options or parameters of the command, these are additional information passed to CheatLogs to use.
 Flags are sometimes optional and you don't always need to type them.
-Above, `/n`  and `/s` are used to indicate the names and subject of the cheatsheet respectively with `/s` being an optional flag.
+In the commmand above, `/n`  and `/s` are used to indicate the names and subject of the cheatsheet respectively with `/s` being an optional flag.
-* **Flag description**: When the flag itself is not information, CheatLogs takes in additional information for each flag that is the flag description.
-Not all flags have flag description but all flags description need to accompany a flag.
-Above, it is the  name flag `n` is decribed by `help` and the subject flag `s` is decribed by `me`.
+* **Flag description**: Used when the flag itself is does not provide enough information, CheatLogs takes in additional information for each flag through that flag's description.
+Not all flags have flag descriptions but each flags description need to accompany a flag.
+In the commmand above, it is the  name flag `n` is decribed by `help` and the subject flag `s` is decribed by `me`.

 > :bulb: You need not worry if you forget the exact flags for each command.
-CheatLogs prompts you to enter the flag description for any missing neccesary flags.
+CheatLogs prompts you to enter the flag description for each missing neccesary flags.

 <br>

 <a id="storage-command-type"></a>
 ### 4.1.
 Storage Commands:  <font size="5"> [:arrow_up_small:](#table-of-contents)</font>
-These are a type of command that are most used in CheatLogs.
+These are are some of the most used command type in CheatLogs.
 They allow you manage the input and ouput of cheatsheets to and from the entire list of cheatsheets.
 CheatLogs only has one list of cheatsheets and the following storage commands all refer to this as **the List**.

 <a id="add-command"></a>
 #### 4.1.1.
 Adding a cheatsheet: `/add` <font size="5"> [:arrow_up_small:](#table-of-contents)</font>